D-Honeyman/llm-osint-public-health-threat-detection-Methanol-Poisonings/README.md

 100 news articles drawn from a six-month OSINT collection (30 August 2024 to 31 January 2025)
 gathered via the Bing News API using 17 search terms related to methanol poisoning and adulterated or toxic alcohol events.
+The eligible corpus was randomised prior to annotation and articles were annotated sequentially from the randomised list.

-Of the 100 annotated articles, **28 were event-positive** (a toxic alcohol or methanol poisoning event was identified).
-Entity-level extraction and entity-level agreement are therefore assessed on those 28 articles; event identification is assessed on all 100.
+Of the 100 annotated articles, **28 were event-positive**.
+Entity extraction was not performed for articles containing no event, so entity-level metrics derive from those 28 articles, while event identification is assessed across all 100.

-The gold standard used for model evaluation comprises **annotator 1's** labels.
-A second annotator independently labelled the same 100 articles; those annotations are used only to quantify inter-annotator agreement.
+Both annotators independently labelled all 100 articles.
+Inter-annotator agreement was assessed prior to adjudication.
+All 26 discordant annotations, across 18 articles, were then resolved by consensus between the two annotators to produce the adjudicated gold standard used for model evaluation.
+The disagreements and their resolutions are provided in `adjudication_worksheet.xlsx`.

 `evaluation_dataset_100_articles.xlsx`